Skip to content

 plt.show()

-If we wish to scale the higher values up, and scale down the lower values, we can use the argument exponent
+To scale up higher values and scale down lower values, use the exponent argument:

 activations = lattice_activations(colors, lattice, exponent=8)